cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 ## Overview

 Before the lab, you will have pre-deployed an on-premises infrastructure hosted as Azure VMs.
-This infrastructure is hosting a multi-tier application called 'adventure', using Azure VMs for each of the application tiers.
+This infrastructure is hosting a multi-tier application called **adventure**, using Azure VMs for each of the application tiers.

 During the lab, you will migrate this entire application to Azure.
 This will include assessing the on-premises application using Azure Migrate and  assessing the database migration using Microsoft Data Migration Assistant (DMA)